BSidesJAX/bsidesjax.github.io/docs/_pages/workshops.md

 classes: wide
 ---

+&nbsp;<br>

 # BSides Jacksonville 2024 Pre-Conference Workshops

-**All workshops are held on Friday, at UNF, Nov 15 and require pre-registration and a separate registration from the conference.**<br>
+:bangbang: **All workshops are held on Friday, at UNF, Nov 15 and require pre-registration and a separate registration from the conference.**<br>
 [Register for pre-conference Friday workshops](https://www.eventbrite.com/e/bsides-jax-workshops-2024-tickets-1026240361547){: .btn .btn--danger}
 <!--//lewta/
 :bangbang: All Workshops are at The University of North Florida, University Center, located at: [12000 Alumni Drive, Jacksonville, FL 32224](https://www.unf.edu/universitycenter/directions.html)<br>
 :star: The schedule is also available via [HackerTracker](https://hackertracker.app/) on your mobile device.
 //-->
-{: .notice}

 ## Friday, November 15th 2024
 {: .text-center}